qbb84/qbb84.github.io/_posts/2023-05-01-ThreeJS-Project.md

 ```

-This component was called inside my another component like this:
+This component was called inside another component like this:

 ```javascript
 export default function loading() {